 We will assess your muscle function and prescribe the right exercises specific for your needs.
 The exercises prescribed will usually be relatively simple, and do not require any special weights equipment, and can be performed safely at home.

-Furthermore, we will email you your personally designed exercise program.
+Furthermore, we will email you your personally designed exercise program using Physitack.
 Using our handy app, you will have access to videos of each exercise so that you know you are performing them correctly.

-Steroid injections are often used when first line treatments i.e. footwear advice, stretching, mobilisation or custom made orthotics have only reduced the pain and the problem still persists to a degree.
+Steroid injections are often used when first line treatments i.e. footwear advice, stretching, or orthotics have only reduced the pain and the problem still persists to a degree.

 The injection includes a small amount of corticosteroid that has an anti inflammatory action and local anaesthetic which numbs the area temporarily.